 A Place for All People

 The Wayside Chapel has been a place of prayer since opening in 1977 and remains a point of sanctuary for those who are experiencing moments of dark despair or special happiness.
-The building cannot be locked, and you can visit at any time.
+The building cannot be locked, and can be visited at any time.
+Designed by Bill Blackstone - a longtime St. Martin's member and architect - at the request of the church's first rector, the Rev. Tom Bagby.

 Reflect upon The Great Cross which stands next to the Chapel.
-It was carved from a single slab of Texas red granite, is 11 feet high and weighs approximately 13,000 pounds.
+It was carved from a single slab of Texas red granite in Marble Falls near Austin.
+The sculpture is 11 feet high and weighs approximately 12,000 pounds.
+Bill Blackstone and his wife, Lorrie, oversaw the commission of the stone cross, choosing the right vein of granite and following its transportation from Marble Falls to St. Martin's.

 Hope and Healing Center